Best Padel Rackets for Women in 2026: Picks by Level

 Advanced (5.0+, Tournament Players)

 This is where signature rackets and full-foam diamonds make sense.
 You have the technique to use them and the volume to break in the strings.
+If your local pro shop doesn't stock these, Padel USA and Tennis Express carry most of the lineup.

 Signature Rackets from Pro Women Players